 The title page is a very important page and is used in all APA assignments.

-The primary role of this page is to present the ‘Title’ or the ‘Topic’ of the paper, which should include elements such as the author’s byline, the name and number of the course, name of the professor, the institution, or organization that the text was written for, the due date and the page number.
+The primary role of this page is to present the ‘Title’ or the ‘Topic’ of the paper, which should include elements such as the author’s byline, the name and number of the course, the name of the professor, the institution, or organization that the text was written for, the due date and the page number.

 10. Reference page

 A reference page and a bibliography can be interchangeable but are preferred to be two separate pages.
-The reference page includes the list of references and outside sources that were used to craft the information present in the case study paper, whereas a bibliography includes annotations, and credited citations.
+The reference page includes the list of references and outside sources that were used to craft the information present in the case study paper, whereas a bibliography includes annotations and credited citations.

 A 5-Step Process to Write a Case Study in APA Format

 Now that we know all the components of a case study paper, it is also important to know how to write a case study paper in APA format using these components.

 Here’s how to write a case study in APA format in five steps.